MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_WMI_Cmdlets.md

 ```

-And, see "Secrets of Windows Management Instrumentation – Troubleshooting and Tips" in the Microsoft TechNet Script Center:
+And, see "Secrets of Windows Management Instrumentation â€“ Troubleshooting and Tips" in the Microsoft TechNet Script Center:

 ```